Blogs & News

 The Federal Court’s decision

-The Court determined that the report was the subject of legal professional privilege and NAB was not required to produce the culture audit report as part of the proceedings.
+The Court determined that the report was the subject of legal professional privilege, and the employer was not required to produce the culture audit report as part of the proceedings.

 The Court also noted the following: